Barcelona Cruise Port Info + Short Stay Tips and Hotels

 Expect each person to use 3-4 trips.

 Taking cruises from Barcelona with more time?
-Check out my 3 day Barcelona itinerary.
+Check out my full one day trip or 3 day Barcelona itinerary.

 Let’s start at the Columbus Statue where the port shuttle has dropped us off.